mitjafelicijan/mitjafelicijan.com/content/posts/2024-03-10-the-abysmal-state-of-linux-in-the-year-2024.md

 These three packages are probably used by three different applications, and nothing else needs them.
-I could be mistaken, but in any case they should just be packages alongside the application that requires them and be done with it.
+I could be mistaken, but in any case they should just be packaged alongside the application that requires them and be done with it.

 ## So, now what?